sensorlab/link-quality-estimation/SIGFOXDataSet/20161124/README.md

 Packet payload ("data "property) was used to transmit a sequence number.
 This sequence number was used to connect the log of transmitted packets with basestation reports.

+## Contact

+For any additional information please contact **tomaz.solc@ijs.si**

+## License

+Data is available under the Creative Commons Attribution 4.0 International (CC BY 4.0) license.